Alliant Visa® Platinum Rewards Credit Card

-The Alliant Visa Platinum Rewards offers users 2X points per $1 in eligible spending, with no limit on the number of rewards they can earn.
+The Alliant Visa Platinum Rewards offers cardholders 2X points per $1 in eligible spending, with no limit on the number of rewards they can earn.
 This is a relatively fair rate and, because it earns without a limit, cardholders can continue to reap the benefits of this generous rewards rate year-round.

-The eligible spending categories are limited to everyday spending, such as groceries, online shopping and other similar activities.
-According to the program terms, you do not earn points for spending on cash advances, convenience checks, PIN-based purchases or “fees paid for prepaid and reloadable cards such as certain gift cards, or payments made for payment instruments that can be readily converted to cash,” which includes money orders or traveler’s checks.
+The eligible spending categories are mostly focused on everyday categories, such as groceries, online shopping and other similar activities.
+According to the program terms, you do not earn points for spending on cash advances, convenience checks, PIN-based purchases or “fees paid for prepaid and reloadable cards such as certain gift cards, or payments made for payment instruments that can be readily converted to cash.”
+That includes money orders or traveler’s checks.

-Although the points are unlimited, they do come with a shelf life.
+Although the points are unlimited, they come with a shelf life.
 If the points go unused, they will expire after five years on a rolling “first-in, first-out” system.
-For example, if you earn 5,000 points in March 2021, and you don’t use them by March 2027, only those points — a $50 value – will expire until the next set of points reaches its five-year limit.
+For example, if you earn 5,000 points in March 2022 and you don’t use them by March 2027, only those points — a $50 value – will expire until the next set of points reaches its five-year limit.

 While you can’t convert the points directly to cash, you can use them toward cash rewards in three different ways.
 You can deposit them into an Alliant Credit Union checking or savings account or put them toward credit card statement credits.
-You can also use them for gift cards at a number of popular retailers, including Amazon, Target and Walmart.
-If you decide to receive a gift card over a cash reward, you’ll pay a nominal fee for redemption.
+You can also use them for gift cards at popular retailers including Amazon, Target and Walmart.
+However, if you decide to receive a gift card over a cash reward, you’ll pay a nominal fee for redemption.

-Cardholders can also convert their points for travel rewards, including airline tickets or hotel reservations.
-You must book both airfare and hotels at least three days in advance, and using points toward flights or rooms is final.
-If you miss your flight or have to cancel your trip entirely, the points won’t be refunded and the rewards center cannot guarantee that they can recover credits toward future travel.
+Alternatively, cardholders can also convert their points for travel rewards, including airline tickets or hotel reservations.
+You must book both airfare and hotels at least three days in advance, but keep in mind that using points toward flights or rooms is final.
+If you miss your flight or have to cancel your trip entirely, the points won’t be refunded, and the rewards center cannot guarantee that they can recover credits toward future travel.

 Through its Best Buy partnership, members can also redeem Alliant Rewards for almost anything the retail giant sells.
 The prices change as items go on sale, making the catalog actively dynamic.

-Rewards members can also redeem their points for event tickets. but given the current situation, that option is on hold for the foreseeable future.
+Rewards members can also redeem their points for event tickets through the issuer’s portal.

 Alliant Rewards change in price based on how you use them.
 The best way to use them is for cash rewards or statement credits at a value of 1 cent per point.

 While you could use the points for travel, it may not be the best decision due to the program restrictions.
-If you need to change your flights or cancel a hotel reservation, you are at the mercy of the rewards program to request new flights and get travel credits toward future trips.
+If you need to change your flights or cancel a hotel reservation, you must rely on the rewards program to request new flights and get travel credits toward future trips.
 Instead of using the points exclusively for travel, consider using your card to book trips and the points to “erase” the charges as statement credits.
 This is a stronger strategy that will make your points worth more on redemption, and it protects you in the event of trip cancelation because it’s easier to refund a charge on your card than it is your reward points.

-When you use Alliant Rewards points for gift cards or electronics, your value decreases.
-Although you can get gift cards at a value of 1 cent per point, the nominal redemption fee slightly devalues your rewards.
+Also, when you use Alliant Rewards points for gift cards or electronics, the value of your points decreases.
+Although you can get gift cards valued at 1 cent per point, the nominal redemption fee slightly devalues your rewards.

 The worst way to use the points is for electronics because when you shop through the catalog, your redemption rate is 0.6 cents per point.
 For this reason, it’s not recommended that you exchange points for merchandise, but instead redeem points for statement credits following any purchase you make to neutralize some of the cost.